-SUMMARY: Author Jemar Tisby traces the intertwining of race, the church and politics into the 21st century in his 12-part study series with episodes ranging from 5 to 26 minutes that starts in the 1400’s.
-He clearly shows how racism has been woven into the fabric of American life with the church’s explicit and implicit support.
+SUMMARY: Author Jemar Tisby traces the intertwining of race, the church and politics from the 1400’s into the 21st century in his 12-part study series with episodes ranging from 5 to 26 minutes.
+Tisby clearly shows how racism has been woven into the fabric of American life with the church’s explicit and implicit support.

 This would be great to watch and discuss in a small group church setting, in a classroom or with family and friends.
 Or use the watch party button to watch with friends virtually.